-Make these easy, home made filled chocolates for Valentine’s Day or your anniversary!
+Make these easy, home made chocolates with filling for Valentine’s Day or your anniversary!
 Create your own, custom flavors and colors!
 Step-by-step pictures and instructions included!

 For Christmas, we thought it would be fun to get some chocolate molds and make candy with our children.
 So we looked around on Amazon and found a bunch of really fun molds.
 We got these super cute flower ones.